Use a USB Headset with AverMedia Live Gamer HD on another PC

 Came across this article, and I’m setting up the same exact hardware.
 My problem is the most up-to-date version of OBS no longer has the option to ‘Use Input device for desktop audio’.
 Is there any way to achieve the same results with out that option??

 Alrighty.
 Here is an update.
 Im using 2 sound cards using optical out from gaming pc to optical in on streaming pc.
 So there is no use for the Stereo mix, I use “What u Hear” which is the same thing.
 When setting this to listen and playback through the headset I get sound, but nothing is being sent to the optical in of the streaming pc’s sound card.
-If I have it playback through SPDIF out, I have mic and now game sound to the stream pc, but because of this, I no longer hear anything on the headset.… Read more »
+If I have it playback through SPDIF out, I have mic and now game sound to the stream pc, but because of this, I no longer hear anything on the headset.
+I tried with 3.5mm and got static no matter which out or in I used.
+So I stuck with optical since it worked right away.
+Please, I want to talk on teamspeak, something more live.
+Even email.

 Are you by chance plugging into the microphone jack on the streaming PC instead of the line in?
 That would cause severe audio quality problems because the resistance (ohms) for the microphone input is different than the line-in.